heutelbeck/sapl-policy-engine/sapl-documentation/6_4_NestJS.md

 ### ContentFilter Limitations

 The built-in content filter supports **simple dot-notation paths only** (`$.field.nested`).
 Recursive descent (`$..ssn`), bracket notation (`$['field']`), array indexing (`$.items[0]`), wildcards (`$.users[*].email`), and filter expressions (`$.books[?(@.price<10)]`) are not supported and will throw an error.

+## Query Rewriting

+Constraint handlers also cover data-layer enforcement: a policy can attach a query-rewriting obligation that narrows the rows an enforced method reads at the database, rather than filtering them in memory.
+The query an enforced method issues is rewritten transparently, fail-closed and narrowing-only.

+Two integrations ship as optional subpath exports, so you install only the driver you use:

+- **`@sapl/nestjs/mongoose`** for MongoDB on Mongoose.
+Register the shim and apply `createSaplMongoosePlugin(cls)` to your schemas, then add `MongoDbQueryRewritingProvider` to your module.
+It honours the `mongo:queryRewriting` obligation.
+- **`@sapl/nestjs/prisma`** for SQL on Prisma.
+Register the shim and extend your client with `createSaplPrismaExtension(cls)`, then add `SqlQueryRewritingProvider`.
+It honours the `sql:queryRewriting` obligation (typed `criteria` and `columns`; Prisma's structured `where` cannot lower the raw-SQL `conditions` escape hatch).

+The obligation format is identical across every SAPL PEP for a backend, so the same `mongo:queryRewriting` policy works unchanged on the Spring, Python, and NestJS MongoDB integrations.
+See [Query Rewriting](6_11_QueryRewriting.md) for the obligation schema, semantics, and setup.

 ## Streaming Enforcement with @StreamEnforce